craftingcity/RollHighOrDie/Equipment and Inventories/Armors.md

 # Armor Tags
 ### Required Tags
 #### Size
-This is the mechanical Size of the Armor - Small, Medium, or Large - and is used in addition to it's 'Material' and 'Style' to determine the total Armoring Value of the Armor.
+This is the mechanical Size of the Armor - Small, Medium, or Large - and is used in addition to the Armor's 'Material' and 'Style' to determine the total Armoring Value of the Armor.

 Small Armors